Consistency of Lloyd's Algorithm Under Perturbations: Applications

 \section{Applications}

-In this section, we describe applications of the main result in various settings.
-To keep the paper to manageable length, we have not aimed at pushing results all the way to their optimal regime and leave this for future work.
+In this section, we illustrate how the perturbation model in Section~\ref{s:clustering_model} arises in several standard pipelines.
+In each case, the goal is to identify the population embedding, verify a uniform $2\to\infty$ bound for the structured perturbation term, and isolate a row-independent sub-Gaussian remainder.
+To keep the paper to a manageable length, we do not attempt to push these applications to their optimal theoretical regimes and leave such refinements for future work.

-\subsection{Community detection in Stochastic Block Models}
+\subsection{Community detection in stochastic block models}